kuben-joz/bigbird-example/README.md

 This will init the model, run a forward and back call and sleep for 20 seconds so that the memory usage can be seen in nvidia-smi.

-Wtih 40GB of memory I can just about get a forwards call with a batch size of 4
+With 40GB of memory I can just about get a forwards call with a batch size of 4